Overview of Proposed Changes

 We are committed to openness and increasing the amount of information available to the public.
 We want to deliver client-focused service to Yukoners, while protecting their right to privacy.

-As a result of your feedback to our 2016 survey, we are creating a new, more modern ATIPP Act to deliver on these commitments.
-The new Act will be based on the existing core principles of transparency, protection of privacy, and accountability.
+As a result of your feedback to our 2018 survey, we are creating a new, more modern ATIPP Act to deliver on these commitments.
+The new Act is based on the existing core principles of transparency, protection of privacy, and accountability.

 Along with your feedback, development of the new Act was also guided by the Information and Privacy Commissioner's review of the ATIPP Act, Yukon government staff experiences and legislation in other jurisdictions.

 Here are the nine key changes being incorporated.

 - Mandate proactive publication of certain types of information.

 Why?
 We aim to improve government transparency and reduce 'red tape'.
 This change will make more information available, without having to submit an access to information request.